So...What is this CrowdFlower?

 ClixSense comes second overall, because while its pay is a little lower, it has been around for a while and has a good selection of PTC and offer walls (which all pay in cash).
 The pay comes in at about 70% of base rate, with a 5% daily checklist bonus on top for a total of 74%.
 The bonus is increased to 12% if you opt for the relatively affordable premium membership.

 Callmemoney, which pays about 60% of base rate plus a 10% bonus on every dollar for a total of 66%, used to actually pay slightly more but cut its rates.
 The web site is fairly basic but functional.
-The minimum cashout of $1 (with no fees) is a big plus, and the bKash option is no doubt a great boon for Bangladeshi users, but I would still prefer a PayPal option as well.
+The minimum cashout of $1 (with no fees) is a big plus, and the bKash option is no doubt a great boon for Bangladeshi users.
+A PayPal option is now available as well.

 When we look at the other sites, given that these are already relatively low-pay tasks, you have to wonder why you would bother doing them for less than half the base rate when there are better options out there.

 Remember, there are other options around, many of them much better paying if you have relevant skills.
 Check out my microworking article for a roundup and my more recent CloudCrowd/ClickWorker update.

 Because many of these sites are PTC sites, I suggest heading over to my PTC Guide if you're unfamiliar with them.